Models & Algorithms

 - Horizontal Irradiance Data Processing: Weather data quality control and, if needed, diffuse-direct

-- System Geometry: Fixed-tilt and single-axis tracker orientations, including tracking algorithm (true tracking, backtracking, or terrain-aware backtracking)
+- System Geometry: Fixed-tilt and single-axis tracker orientations, including tracking algorithm (true tracking, backtracking, terrain-aware backtracking, or user-defined tracking angles)

 - Models: Converting horizontal irradiance components to plane-of-array irradiance, including 3D transposition